papa-noel/map_user_interface/README.md

 **HOW TO USE**

 First: pip install flask.
 Flask will allow the bridge between the interactive map (user interface) and the python script.

-After cloning the repo, in the command prompt run `flask run`.
+**REPOSITORY MUST BE USING "Alex" BRANCH FOR MODEL INTEGRATION** After cloning the repo, in the command prompt run `flask run`.
 This will start the development server.
 Right click on the index.html file and in the pop-up window, click on 'Open with Live Server'.
 This will open a google chrome tab (if you are using google chrome) with the interactive google map.

+In order for the model to be integrated into the UI, the model has to be downloaded and added to the repository locally.
+The following outputs folder has to be located in the top level directory of the repository. (https://drive.google.com/drive/folders/1suRIGF18j-WZ5ozDmskDm7XOqLPAScIp?usp=sharing)

+Additionally, at the top level directory you need to add a (.env) file containing your Google API key in the form API_KEY = {Your API Key}

 At the top of the map is a *Zoom Level* indicator which lets you know what level ofzoom you are currently observing.
 This is necessary because we trained our model at Zoom Level: 19.
 To the right of the zoom level indicator is the *Center Coordinates* indicator.
 This will display the Latitude and Longitude of the center of your current map view.
 At the bottom of the map is the *Boundary Coordinates* indicator.
 Similar to the Center Coordinates indicator, this will display the Latitude Longitude of the North East corner and South West corner of your current map view.